PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 If you later on want to switch back to *Betaflight*, you can easily do that:
 - Backup the parameters by copying the **params** file on the SD card (or use another SD card)
 - Keep the **bootloader** button pressed while attaching the USB cable
-- Then flash ^Betaflight* as usual with the *Betaflight-configurator*
+- Then flash *Betaflight* as usual with the *Betaflight-configurator*

 ## Configuration